SonyPradana/ConvertCode/readme.md

 # ConvertCode
-Simple script to creat uniq id from number, support until up to **11.694.146.092.834.141** digit number.
-With suport convert back to id (string).
+Simple script to create uniq id from number, support until up to **11.694.146.092.834.141** digit number.
+With support convert back to id (string).

 We recommended if you need shorter id from long number ex: timestamp, id with large integer, or name think.

 Basic convert is creat id from array of string, then build from array index one by one.
-You can costumize by edit entry of array.
+You can customize by edit entry of array.

 By default array using [0-9][a-z][A-Z] its mean case sensitive. different between AA and aA